jonathanirvings/judgels-wiki/Dev's-Guide:-Running-from-source.md

        ../gradlew dbMigrate

 1. Verify that there are tables generated in the database.
-1. Import the seed data: `judgels/seeds/judgels_jophiel.sql`.
+1. Import the seed data to the database: `seeds/judgels_jophiel.sql`.
 1. Verify that there data generated in the database.

 ## Setting up Uriel